Ing-Mk-FranJa07/SYSTEM-OF-HUMAN-HUMANOID-INTERACTION-THROUGH-THE-RECOGNITION-AND-LEARNING-OF-BODY-LANGUAGE/Complet Project/README.md

 * The lines 56 and 63 allow the training of the chatterbot models, when the training end, the file **"db.sqlite3"** is created, if you want, you can comment this line to avoid the time of the training, but please make shure that you have downloaded the **"db.sqlite3"** file into the folder: [Data_And_RNA_Models](https://github.com/Ing-Mk-FranJa07/SYSTEM-OF-HUMAN-HUMANID-INTERACTION-THROUGH-THE-RECOGNITION-AND-LEARNING-OF-BODY-LANGUAGE/tree/master/Complet%20Project/Data_And_RNA_Models).

-* The wrapper: [Save_Animation.py](https://github.com/Ing-Mk-FranJa07/SYSTEM-OF-HUMAN-HUMANID-INTERACTION-THROUGH-THE-RECOGNITION-AND-LEARNING-OF-BODY-LANGUAGE/blob/master/Complet%20Project/Wrappers/Save_Animation.py#L224-L235) is used to save the new motion sequences created. **Please make shure that the path of the file to save the new .csv files is correct in the lines 229 and 240**.
+* The wrapper: [Save_Animation.py](https://github.com/Ing-Mk-FranJa07/SYSTEM-OF-HUMAN-HUMANID-INTERACTION-THROUGH-THE-RECOGNITION-AND-LEARNING-OF-BODY-LANGUAGE/blob/master/Complet%20Project/Wrappers/Save_Animation.py#L224-L235) is used to save the new motion sequences created. **Please make sure that the path of the file to save the new .csv files is correct in the lines 229 and 240**.

 ```python
    229   FileName = str("...\Data_And_RNA_Models\New_Animation_Data\New_Animation_" + str(FileNumber) + ".csv")